 Three passes trek is combining with three different challenging trekking specially designed for adventure trekkers.
 The Three Passes Trek to Everest Base Camp is arguably the most complete trek in Nepal as it covers most of the Mount Everest region’s highlights.

-High passes trek in mount everest region is very popular.
-Trek route is designing to focus for adventurer trekkers the Everest 3 high passes trek facilitates to Renjo La (5,388m), Cho Lo (5,380m) and Kongma La pass (5,535m).
-The Mount Everest high pass trekking is a fantastic trek, visiting all about three high passes of the Khumbu with extra time at Gokyo to explore the sceneary of upper valley.
+High passes trek in mount Everest region is very popular.
+The Trek route is designing to focus for adventurer trekkers the Everest 3 high passes trek facilitates to Renjo La (5,388m), Cho La (5,380m), and Kongma La pass (5,535m).
+The Mount Everest high pass trekking is a fantastic trek, visiting all about three high passes of the Khumbu with extra time at Gokyo to explore the scenery of the upper valley.

 Mountain back stone Kalapatthar hill is a little peak and famous hill station to observe Mount Everest and many other tallest mountains of Khumbu region.
 Furthermore, you can see the tallest mountains, brilliant landscapes, the high mountain villages, and Buddhist monasteries.
 It has a great opportunity to experience the local Sherpa hospitality.

 Everest high passes Trek explores the breath-taking Thame Nagpa la valley to Gokyo valley.
 On our trekking route, we cross three high passes in the Everest region Renjo La Pass (5,340m/17,462 feet), Cho La Pass (5,420m/17,723 feet) & Kongma La Pass (5,535m/18,099 feet).
-According to Gokyo Treks Nepal agency, three passes trek weather is changing very quickly into the Himalayas, so get the latest weather forecast before you go.
+According to Gokyo Treks Nepal agency, three passes trek weather is changing very quickly in the Himalaya mountains.
+So get the latest weather forecast before you hikes.